Awards and Scholarships

 Magneto-rheological (MR) devices have been quite promising for semi-active control thanks to their capability of adjusting structural parameters, under a low-power control signal, to effectively withstand severe dynamic loadings including seismic events.
 MR devices, using visco-elastic and ferromagnetic materials, are subject to hysteresis, which may degrade the performance of smart structures.
 Therefore, this multi-valued nonlinearity needs to be properly modelled and characterized for control and health monitoring.
 As engineering structures operate as low-pass filter in normal conditions, it is suitable to use the classical describing function (DF) method for modelling and analysis of the hysteretic behaviors in MR device-based smart structures.
 Data obtained from characterizing tests are recorded in look-up tables to obtain the DFs for these devices, using a curve-fitting technique.
 The proposed DFs are then useful in structural frequency analysis.
 Experimental results are reported for a steel beam with MR pin joints subject to quake-induced vibrations provided by a shake table.

-Yu, Y, Li, Y, Li, J, Gu, X, Royel, S & Pokhrel, A 2016, 'Nonlinear and hysteretic modelling of magnetorheological elastomer base isolator using adaptive neuro-fuzzy inference system', Applied Mechanics and Materials, vol. 846, pp. 258-263.View/Download from: UTS OPUS or Publisher's site
+Yu, Y, Li, Y, Li, J, Gu, X, Royel, S & Pokhrel, A 2016, 'Nonlinear and hysteretic modelling of magnetorheological elastomer base isolator using adaptive neuro-fuzzy inference system', Applied Mechanics and Materials, vol. 846, pp. 258-263.View/Download from: Publisher's site

 Magnetorheological elastomer (MRE) base isolator is a semi-active control device which has currently obtained increasing attention in the field of vibration control of civil structures.
 However, the inherent nonlinear and hysteretic response of the device is regarded as a challenge